 workers' compensation (WC), neglects to report an increase in his WC payment amount.

-change in his WC payments.
+any change in his WC payments.

 for a pension based on non-covered employment.
 Several years later, the number holder